ShyykoSerhiy/git-autoconfig/README.md

 # git-autoconfig

-Working with git repos where you can have multiple emails (like one for work, one for github, one for bitbucket, etc...) can be painfull.
-This extension forces you to set localy user.email and user.name for each project under git that you open with vscode.
+Working with git repos where you can have multiple emails (like one for work, one for github, one for bitbucket, etc...) can be painful.
+This extension forces you to set locally user.email and user.name for each project under git that you open with vscode.

 ## Features

-* Convinient selector of previus used pairs of user.email and user.name.
+* Convenient selector of previous used pairs of user.email and user.name.

 ![status bar](media/demo.gif)